yhttp/yhttp/sphinx/tutorials/quickstart.rst

    hello serve

-Checkout the :ref:`cookbook` to discover more features.
+Checkout the other :ref:`tutorials` and or :ref:`cookbook` to discover more features.